 - June 28: Yahoo! shuts down Axis, Browser Plus and Citizen Sports.

 - June 28: Nintendo shuts down all of its WiiConnect24 services, except for the Mii Channel, Wii Shop Channel, Mario Kart Wii Channel, and the Wii Speak Channel.

 - June 4: Adrenaline Vault, a video game review site, has this posted on their Facebook profile: "Over the past weekend hackers hit the site with a DoS attack.
 Everything had been wiped and with no backups, everything was lost.
 It has been decided that Avault will remain closed.
 Rest in Peace, Avault."

-- April 30th Circalit decides in March that deleting is easier than migrating its prose-writing users.
+- April 30: Circalit decides in March that its prose-writing users.

 - April 20: Microsoft Collection Book, a site dedicated to collecting information about Windows betas, shuts down due to a C&D from Microsoft.
 It reopened on May 5 as The Collection Book.

 - March 31: Zug.com, a comedy website running since 1995 closed down, and replaced all its pages with a goodbye image.

 - March 29: Play 4 Free Warhammer Online: Wrath of Heroes (WOH) shut down

 - March 25: Epinions locked out its users.